 |

-David An is a sophomore in Eliot House concentrating in Human Developmental and Regenerative Biology with a secondary in Global Health and Health Policy.
+David An is a junior in Eliot House concentrating in Human Developmental and Regenerative Biology with a secondary in Global Health and Health Policy.
 He conducts research on biomechanical control of human endothelial cell size and rupture risk factors associated with bleb formation on intracranial aneurysms.
 He's similarly interested in youth empowerment and education.
 In his free time, he likes to work out, read, and explore Boston.

 |